 By 2014, we became convinced of the importance of prioritizing our attention and resources to nourish local and Canadian-based artists rather than international guest artists who came and went without significant lasting impact on the community.
 Refocusing on expanding KickStart, we wound down the CanAsian International Festival with a final show in 2015.

-With KickStart now at the centre of our activities, we are developing new initiatives to further support choreographers to create new work.
-This year we are introducing GRIT: Short Dances, a biennial project in which we commission very short dance creations and support them with community, dramaturgy and production.
+With KickStart now at the centre of our activities, we have developed further initiatives to support choreographers to create new work.
+In 2021 we introduced GRIT: Short Dances, a biennial project in which we commission very short dance creations and support them with community, dramaturgy and production.
 This programme will run in the years between KickStart, seeding new works that will eventually find their way onto the KickStart stage.

-Founding Board Members: Jahanara Akhalaq, Denise Fujiwara, Allen Kaeja, Sudha T. Khandwani, Menaka Thakkar, Jennifer Watkins and Carly Wong
+Founding Members: Denise Fujiwara, Sudha T. Khandwani, Allen Kaeja, Jahanara Akhalaq, Menaka Thakkar, Jennifer Watkins, Carly Wong

-Sam Chaiton, Joanna de Souza, Menon Dwarka, Chan Hon Goh, Allen Kaeja, Hari Krishnan, William Lau, Susan Lee, Abhishek Mathur, Ursula Nahatchewitz, Kristina Park, Noora Sagarawala, Eve Schifman, Gary Tai, Carly Wong, Anne Yourt
+Past Board Members: David Gonzalez, Sam Chaiton, Joanna de Souza, Menon Dwarka, Chan Hon Goh, Allen Kaeja, Hari Krishnan, William Lau, Susan Lee, Abhishek Mathur, Ursula Nahatchewitz, Kristina (Tina) Park, Noora Sagarawala, Eve Schifman, Gary Tai, Carly Wong, Anne Yourt